ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 ## Usage

-`rocprofv3` is a CLI tool that helps you to quickly optimize the applications and understand the low-level kernel details without requiring any modification in the source code. `rocprofv3` is being developed to be backward compatible with its predecessor `rocprof` along with providing more features to help users profile their applications with better accuracy.
+`rocprofv3` is a CLI tool that helps you quickly optimize applications and understand the low-level kernel details without requiring any modification in the source code.
+It is being developed to be backward compatible with its predecessor, `rocprof`, and to provide more features to help users profile their applications with better accuracy.

-The usage of `rocprofv3` for application tracing and kernel profiling using various command-line options is demonstrated in the following sections.
+The following sections demonstrate the use of `rocprofv3` for application tracing and kernel profiling using various command-line options.

 `rocprofv3` is installed with ROCm under `/opt/rocm/bin`.
 To use the tool from anywhere in the system, export `PATH` variable: